krishnalath99/Case_Study--Ecommerce-Appliction/README.md

 -- Go To the "Creating Database, Tables and Inserting Values.sql" file and execute all the queries in the file.

--- Now, go to the "DBPropertyUtil.py" file in the "UTIL" folder and change the host , user, password (and if needed the database name) as per your MySQL.
+-- Now, go to the "DBPropertyUtil.py" file in the "util" folder and change the host , user, password (and if needed the database name) as per your MySQL.

 -- Finally go to the "main.py" file in the "MAIN" folder and run it.
 You are good to go.